 - A high level of motivation and initiative, yet certain prior knowledge or skills or professional qualifications are generally not required

-- The attending of a preparatory meeting in Switzerland
+- The attending of a pre-departure training in Switzerland

 - Sufficient language skills to be able to communicate in the project country

 - The composition of a report on your engagement on returning